 Dr. Amanda Cheromiah is from the village of Paguate, located on the homelands of Laguna Pueblo in New Mexico.
 As an educator, mentor and sister, she helps build the confidence of Indigenous youth through storytelling, photography and videography.

 Dr. Cheromiah cares deeply about giving back to her Indigenous community and transforming spaces through visual narratives, Indigenous-focused scholarship and methodologies.
-She has served Native SOAR, an Indigenous-focused multigenerational mentorship program, for more than 10 years.
+She has served Native SOAR, an Indigenous-focused multigenerational mentorship program at the University of Arizona, for more than 10 years.

 Jerry Nieblas Direct descendant of the Juaneno/Acjachemen Tribe Native and historian of San Juan Capistrano

 Jerry Nieblas is a direct descendant of the Juaneno/Acjachemen Tribe and a direct descendant of Early Californio Rancho Yorba and Rios Familia.
 A native and historian of San Juan Capistrano, he serves as president on the Capistrano Historical Alliance Committee Board of Directors.